danimelzz/BayesianEcology/Introduction.md

 **Example 3** Consider a hypothetic context in which 40 sea turtles are used in a research about the efficacy of a new treatment against fibropapillomatosis (FP).
 Half of the animals (20 out of 40 turtles) is placed in a control group without any medicine and the other half is allocated in treatment group with medicine (20 out of 40).
 In the treatment group, 4 out of 20 turtles expressed FP.
 In the control group, 16 out of 20 turtles expressed FP.
 Is the treatment effective?

-**R** If the treatment and control are equally effective (null hypothesis: H0), then the probability that a FP+ turtle comes from the treatment group (p) should be 0.5.
+**R:** If the treatment and control are equally effective (null hypothesis: H0), then the probability that a FP+ turtle comes from the treatment group (p) should be 0.5.
 If treatment is really effective (alternative hypothesis: H1), then the probability that a FP+ turtle comes from the treatment group (p) should be less than 0.5.
 Since H0 states that the probability of express FP is 0.5, we can calculate the p-value from 20 independent Bernoulli trials where the probability of turtles expressing FP is 0.5.
-The outcome of this experiment is 4 FP+ turtles out of 20, so the goal is to obtain 4 or fewer FP+ turtles in the 20 Bernoulli trials (n= 20; p=0.5).
+The outcome of this experiment is 4 FP+ turtles out of 20, so the goal is to obtain 4 or fewer FP+ turtles in the 20 Bernoulli trials (n = 20; k = 4; p = 0.5).

 ```
 #Calculate the probability